vedoalfarizi/agnos-assigment/docs/techdoc.md

 ## Health Check Endpoint

-A simple unauthenticated endpoint exposed at `/health` (and optionally versioned paths like `/api/v1/status`).
+A simple unauthenticated endpoint exposed at `/api/health` (within the API route group).
 The handler should return both overall service status and component statuses for easier operational checks.
 Example response structure: